Adrian Shooter

 Adrian Shooter (22 November 1948 – 13 December 2022) was a British transport executive.

 He is best known for leading the newly privatised Chiltern Railways between 1996 and 2011, and for founding the Vivarail engineering company in 2012.
 A lifelong railway enthusiast, he had many other involvements with railways, both commercial and preserved, including the Ffestiniog Railway, the Darjeeling Himalayan Railway and his own Beeches Light Railway.

 Early life

 Adrian Shooter was born on 22 November 1948 in London.
-His father was Reginald Arthur Shooter, a microbiologist and Fellow of the Royal College of Surgeons, best known for chairing the enquiry into the 1978 smallpox outbreak in the United Kingdom.
+His father was Reginald Arthur Shooter, a microbiologist and Fellow of the Royal College of Surgeons, best known for chairing the inquiry into the 1978 smallpox outbreak in the United Kingdom.
 His mother was Jean Shooter (née Wallace), who was also a doctor.
 The two had met whilst serving in the Royal Navy during the Second World War.

 Shooter was educated at Kingswood House School and Epsom College.
 Having failed his mathematics A-level, he lost his accepted place at the University of Leeds and instead studied mechanical engineering at North Staffordshire Polytechnic.